BUS AND COMMUTER RAIL STRUGGLE TO RETAIN PRE-PANDEMIC RIDERSHIP LEVELS

 GEOGRAPHIC COMPARISON

-Inland Empire transit agencies, including Omnitrans and Victor Valley Transit Authority (VVTA), have substantially fewer boardings per capita than peer markets compared, including transit agencies serving Las Vegas, Los Angeles, and Phoenix.
-VVTA posted the highest operating costs per trip at $11.39 in 2019, while the transit agency serving Las Vegas had the lowest at $2.74.
-Omnitrans operating costs per trip were the third highest among the 10 agencies compared.
+Transit agencies serving San Bernardino County residents, including Omnitrans, Victor Valley Transit Authority (VVTA), Riverside Transit Agency, and SunLine Transit Agency, have substantially fewer bus boardings per capita than their peer markets, including transit agencies serving Las Vegas, Los Angeles, and Phoenix.
+VVTA posted the highest operating costs per bus trip at $35.31 in 2021, which is over three times higher than in 2019 before the pandemic.
+The transit agency serving Phoenix had the lowest cost per bus trip at $4.68 in 2021.
+Omnitrans operating costs per trip was the third highest among the 10 agencies compared, and in 2021 was more than twice as costly per trip than in 2019.

 MORE RIDERSHIP GENERALLY ALIGNS WITH LOWER PER TRIP OPERATING COSTS